 Yungang Grottoes is considered by UNESCO as a “masterpiece of early Chinese Buddhist cave art", which represents the successful fusion of Buddhist religious symbolic art from south and central Asia with Chinese cultural traditions.

 As a relic of the Northern Wei Dynasty, Yungang Grottoes took in Indian Gandhara Buddhist art and developed traditional Chinese melded with social features of the time.
 The tourism of Yungang Grottoes is divided into three parts: eastern, central and western portions.

-These are made up of grottoes numbered #1 through #4 (“#” is an unit dividing different section of the grottoes site) and are generally called the “tower” caves due to the carved tower or pagoda in the middle of each, of which #1 and #2 are best preserved.
+For the eastern portion, grottoes numbered #1 through #4 (“#” is an unit dividing different section of the grottoes site) are generally called the “tower” caves due to the carved tower or pagoda in the middle of each, and #1 and #2 are best preserved.
 In the center of each is a square tower and covering it as well as all four walls are carved stories of the Buddha in various structures.

 Currently western portion are Number #21 to #53.
 Compared with these of eastern and central part, the grottoes here enjoy more advanced techniques and various styles.

 Opening Hours: from Apr 15 to Oct 27: 8:30-17:20